QKEY-FOUNDER/qkp-sdk/docs/protocol-spec.md

 ### Signed Proposal / Signed Vote
 - MUST fail verification if any field changes
 - Tally MUST ignore invalid signatures and mismatched proposalId

+## Execution Contract (v0.1)

+Execution contracts describe an action that an agent may execute under a SignedIntent and accepted Claims.

+Verification MUST:
+- verify SignedIntent cryptographically
+- ensure required claims are trusted and not revoked
+- enforce declared intent constraints (minimal v0.1)